Timothy Hill (politician)

-Timothy Aaron Hill (born November 9, 1981, in Blountville, Tennessee) is an American politician and a former Republican member of the Tennessee House of Representatives.
+Timothy Aaron Hill (born November 9, 1981) is an American politician who has served since 2023 as the state representative for Tennessee's 3rd house district.
+A member of the Republican Party, Hill previously served as state representative from 2013 to 2021.

-Hill was selected by the Republican Caucus as the House Majority Whip of the Tennessee House of Representatives on February 1, 2016, following the resignation of Republican Representative Jeremy Durham who stepped down as House Majority Whip and later withdrew from the House GOP caucus amid allegations of sexual harassment of women at the Tennessee State Capitol and other questionable behaviors.
-Hill reportedly stated in a speech to his fellow caucus members before his selection as House Majority Whip that he wanted "offer a pathway to healing" to the House Republican caucus.
+Hill was first elected to the Tennessee House of Representatives in 2012.
+He was selected by the Republican Caucus as the House Majority Whip of the Tennessee House of Representatives in February 2016, following the resignation of Republican Representative Jeremy Durham.

 Early life and family background

-Timothy Hill was born on November 9, 1981 in Blountville, Tennessee.
-His father, Kenneth C. Hill, was appointed as a Tennessee Regulatory Authority director during January, 2009 by Blountville resident and Tennessee Lt.
+Timothy Hill was born on November 9, 1981, in Blountville, Tennessee.
+His father, Kenneth C. Hill, was appointed as a Tennessee Regulatory Authority director during January 2009 by Blountville resident and Tennessee Lt.
 Governor Ron Ramsey.
 His brother, Matthew Hill, serves in the Tennessee House of Representatives.